shaloo/web3-user-personas/docs/personas/index.md

 This section outlines the [[why-personas#user-persona-tenets|key tenets]] of each persona in terms of their mindset, motivations, and must-haves.
 These factors shape user behavior and directly influence product adoption.

+Understanding each persona's key tenets must inform and drive your product design, website, and documentation strategy.

+* Understand and leverage their mindset.
+* Tap into their motivation.
+* Deliver on their must-have requirements at priority.

 ### Action Plan

 This section offers guidance on targeting each persona.
 Use these insights as a complement to your own research to craft the right features, design approach, and communication style that align with their core tenets.

 ### See Also

-This section shares insights on how to target each persona.
-It is best to use these insights as add on items to your own research and come up with the right features, design approach, and communication style that align with their core tenets.
+This section contains useful references and other related personas.

+Use this Web3 persona template structure as the foundation for your own product persona template.
+Then keep your product features, design approach, and communication style consistently aligned with the needs of your target persona.